 How to Install Magisk 20.4 Stable?

-There are two different methods/ways to install this latest Magisk 20.4 version on your Android device.
-The first method is by flashing Magisk using TWRP recovery, which is the most direct way.
+There are two different methods/ways to install Magisk on your Android device.
+The first method is by flashing the provided Magisk ZIP file using TWRP recovery, which is the most direct way.
 Or, you can use the second method that involves patching the stock boot image using the Magisk Manager app and then flashing the patched boot image to your device via fastboot.

-The second method comes in handy if a custom recovery like TWRP is not available for your Android device, or if you don’t want to use a custom recovery in the first place.
-It is also much easier to install OTA updates on devices that are rooted using this method.
+The second method comes in handy if a custom recovery like TWRP is not available for your Android device, or if you don’t want to install and use a custom recovery at all.
+It is also much easier to install OTA updates on your rooted device using this method.
 All you will need is the stock boot image of the currently installed software version/build number for your device.
-You can extract it either from the OEM Factory Image or full OTA update package, try downloading it from firmware.mobi, or look up for your device’s rooting guide on our website.
+You can extract it either from the OEM Factory Image or full OTA update package (instructions here), try downloading it from firmware.mobi, or look up for your device’s rooting guide on our website.

 Before you install, it is strongly recommended to take a full backup of all your data.
 This shall prevent any data loss situation should any issue arises after the installation.
 Also, go through the instructions and familiarize yourself with the procedure before you start performing it.